-Create Angular alerts and confirmation dialogs by using built-in functions.
+Create ASP.NET Core alerts and confirmation dialogs by using built-in functions.

-The Angular dialog component supports right-to-left (RTL) rendering.
-Users can change the text direction and layout of the dialog component from right to left.
+The ASP.NET Core dialog control supports right-to-left (RTL) rendering.
+Users can change the text direction and layout of the dialog control from right to left.
 This improves the user experience and accessibility for those who use RTL languages.